 A: A motorcycle accident happens suddenly.
-Victims may have only a very brief perspective of the accident’s cause, if they have any recollection at all.
-In some cases, the cause of a single-vehicle motorcycle accident can be even more difficult to determine because the rider is the only person present at the scene.
-Quite often, injury victims in motorcycle accidents accept low settlements or receive no compensation at all because they do not or cannot identify the cause of the accident.
-The professional motorcycle accident injury attorneys at Hardy, Wolf & Downing, who cover Portland, Lewiston and all of Southern and Central Maine areas, utilize their 35 years of experience in accident reconstruction to identify its cause, and will seek full compensation for victims based on the investigation’s findings.
+Victims may have only a very brief perspective of the accident’s cause if they have any recollection.
+In some cases, the cause of a single-vehicle motorcycle accident can be even more difficult to determine because the rider is the only person at the scene.
+Quite often, injury victims in motorcycle accidents accept low settlements or receive no compensation because they do not or cannot identify the cause of the accident.
+The professional motorcycle accident injury attorneys at Hardy, Wolf & Downing, who cover Portland, Lewiston, and all of Southern and Central Maine areas, utilize their years of experience in accident reconstruction to identify its cause and will seek full compensation for victims based on the investigation’s findings.

 Q: Why call Hardy, Wolf & Downing, Maine’s motorcycle accident lawyers?

 A: Motorcycle injury cases are usually very complex.
 Accident victims require lawyers who are experienced in dealing with the bias bikers often face from law enforcement officers investigating the accident, insurance adjusters, and juries.
 A motorcycle injury lawyer from the Maine law firm of Hardy, Wolf & Downing will aggressively defend your rights as a motorcyclist and fight for compensation for your injuries.
 Contact Hardy, Wolf & Downing for a case review today.